The figures in this article reflect the situation on 24.02.2020. Find all information on the current developments here.

 The novel coronavirus SARS-CoV-2 has dominated the news cycle since cases started accumulating in Wuhan, China, at the start of the year.
 Millions of people are under lockdown; the international response has been swift.
 Somehow blamed for the outbreak or accused of carrying the virus themselves, people from East Asia or of East Asian descent have faced racism and exclusion from public spaces in countries around the world.

-The figures do look scary: There have been more than 64,000 confirmed cases and more than 1380 deaths (all but two of them in mainland China) so far.
+The figures do look scary: There have been more than 79,000 confirmed cases and more than 2620 deaths (33 of them outside mainland China) so far.
 "These are still early days," said Jonathan Ball, a professor of molecular virology at the University of Nottingham.
 In previous epidemics, case numbers have also risen sharply at first, but peaked and eventually declined once containment measures were in place and more information about the pathogens became available.

-> In a statement on January 30, the World Health Organization (WHO) commended the measures taken by China and expressed optimism that it would be possible to interrupt the virus's spread.
+In a statement on January 30, the World Health Organization (WHO) commended the measures taken by China and expressed optimism that it would be possible to interrupt the virus's spread.

 The public attention on outbreaks such as that of the coronavirus is often wildly disproportionate when compared with maladies that are more common — and therefore more dangerous to more people.
 For example, in 2010 there were 684 million cases of norovirus, of which more than 200,000 people died.
 Dengue fever annually infects up to 100 million people and killed more than 40,000 in 2017.
 Even the seasonal flu, which can often be vaccinated against in many parts of the world, kills 300,000 to 650,000 people every year.
 It is not possible yet to estimate how many cases of the new coronavirus there will be by the end of this year, but they are highly unlikely to reach these dimensions.